Rosanne Cash: Family

-Johnny and June's son, John Carter Cash, is Rosanne's half-brother.
 Cash's stepmother and father died in 2003, and her mother in 2005.

 Cash married country music singer-songwriter Rodney Crowell in 1979.
-They have three daughters: Caitlin, Chelsea, and Carrie.
-Cash also raised Crowell's daughter, Hannah, from a previous marriage.
+They have three daughters: Caitlin Rivers, Chelsea Jane, and Carrie Kathleen.
+Cash also raised Crowell's daughter from a previous marriage, Hannah.
 Cash and Crowell divorced in 1992.

 She married her second husband, John Leventhal, in 1995, and they have one son, Jakob.
 Cash lives with her husband and son in Chelsea, Manhattan.

+In February 2021, Cash appeared as a guest on Finding Your Roots, the PBS TV series hosted by historian Henry Louis Gates Jr. Among what was learned about her ancestors, genealogists discovered that one of Cash's 16 maternal great-great-great-grandmothers, Sarah A. Shields, was a mixed-race woman born into slavery in South Carolina, who later lived with her parents and siblings in Alabama.
+The researchers were unable to learn the name of her enslaved African-American mother.
+Sarah and her eight mixed-race siblings were all freed in 1848 by their white father, Irish-American planter William Shields, who gained the required act of the Alabama state legislature to achieve this.
+Sarah, her siblings and their descendants all married white as did their descendants.
+Many of the extended family moved to Texas, to Mexico during the Civil War, and then back to Texas.
+In 1870 in Texas, Lafayette Robinson, one of Cash's direct maternal ancestors, was classified as 'mulatto' on the census.
+With continued intermarriage with whites, descendants were accepted as white.
+They were classified as white in Texas in death certificates of the 1930s and the census of 1930.
+Along with studying documents, other researchers analyzed Cash's DNA.
+They found she had 3.3% sub-Saharan African markers, and African ancestry on her father's side, as well as on her mother's.
+This was likely from the same period of slave society in the South.
+Gates found that Cash and actress Angela Bassett are distant relatives through shared DNA from a common African-American ancestor.
+She later joined the Daughters of the American Revolution.

 Health

 On November 27, 2007, Cash was admitted to New York's Presbyterian Hospital for brain surgery.
 In a press statement, she announced that she suffered from Chiari malformation type I and expected to "make a full recovery".
 The surgery was successful, though recovery was slow, and in March 2008 she was forced to cancel her spring tour dates for further recuperation.
-She wrote about the experience in her The New York Times article "Well, Actually, It Is Brain Surgery".
+She wrote about the experience in her New York Times article "Well, Actually, It Is Brain Surgery".
 She resumed writing, recording and performing in late summer of 2008.